loganschmitt14/loganschmitt14.github.io/_posts/2024-04-02-Putting-Disc-Project.md

 Initially, I figured I should do some test impacts with the accelerometer on the disk and then calculate a force threshold that would classify impacts as "too firm" or "just right."
 I had a number of concerns with this approach:  How could I correctly classify a glancing blow?
 Would I have to align accelerometer with the line of the putt for consistent readings?
 Would I need a second accelerometer to account for side blows?

 I connected the device to my computer to check out the data stream.
-To my surprise, the accelerometer provides much more data than I anticipated.
+To my surprise, the accelerometer provides much more data than I anticipated:

-### Features here ###
+* Time
+* Acceleration X(g), Acceleration Y(g), Acceleration Z(g)
+* Angular velocity X(°/s), Angular velocity Y(°/s), Angular velocity Z(°/s)
+* Angle X(°), Angle Y(°), Angle Z(°)
+* Magnetic field X(ʯt), Magnetic field Y(ʯt), Magnetic field Z(ʯt)
+* Temperature (℃)
+* Quaternions 0, Quaternions 1, Quaternions 2, Quaternions 3
+* Shift X, Shift Y, ShiftZ

+That's 21 total features (although Temperature will likely be omitted).
 It became immediately obvious that I should train a model on these features to classify impacts instead.
 It would be a great data science project with real world applications, even if the device remains a prototype.

 ### Experimental Design